 Vehicles not displaying a valid permit will be issued a parking citation.

 - Residential Permit types

-As of July 1st, 2015 permit fees will increase to $15 annually and $14 for permits purchased in the last six months of the permit year.
+As of July 1, 2015, permit fees increased to $15 annually and $14 for permits purchased in the last six months of the permit year.

-The annual cost of each permit is $15.00.
-For permits purchased in the last six months of the permit year the cost is $14.00.
-Temporary permits which are valid for 2 weeks are available to Residential Permit holders for $13.00 each.
+The annual cost of each permit is $15.
+For permits purchased in the last six months of the permit year the cost is $14.
+Temporary permits which are valid for two weeks are available to Residential Permit holders for $13 each.
 All fees are non-refundable.
 All delinquent parking citations must be paid before a permit is issued.

 Required Documentation for Permits

 Required even if it does not show qualifying address.
 A driver's license is not necessary when applying for visitor placard only, unless it is being used as proof of residency showing qualifying address.

 A copy of applicants valid registration card is required for each vehicle, even if it doesn't show qualifying address.
 Residents whose sole vehicle is registered to another party (i.e., parent or employer) must submit, with the vehicle registration card a copy of the Vehicle Affidavit Form: Vehicle Affidavit

 Recently Purchased Vehicles